Makaze/XenForo-ISO/README.md

 # XenForo-ISO
 The XenForo ISO Add-on.

+This Add-on:
+ * Shows entire posts in search results, complete with images, quotes, and styles.
+ * Adds a link below each user's miniprofile linking to a search of all their posts in the current thread.

 ## Installation
 1. Backup the original versions of files in the `library/XenForo/Search/DataHandler/` directory.
 The files that will be overwritten are core XenForo files.
 In case there are conflicts or you wish to uninstall this Add-on, you will need copies of the originals to go back to.
 2. Upload the contents of the `upload/` directory to the root of your XenForo installation.
 Overwrite any existing copies.